Skip to main content

 6. Diy Pencil Holder 06 Pop some pens in!
 You’ve just completed your DIY pencil holder for your desk – and it looks even better than you’d imagined!
 Admire your finished pen pot by filling it with your most-used pens and pencils.
 You can even use your DIY pencil holder to store your rulers, rubbers and paintbrushes.

 Glue can get messy, but it’s much easier to clean up if you give it a wipe when it’s still wet.
-Keep a piece of absorbent Cushelle paper wipes on hand so you can wipe up as you go.
+Keep a wet wipe on hand so you can wipe up as you go.

 Did you find this article helpful?Thanks for your feedback!